Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 Integrating against $w_x \Q^b$ shows

 Our goal is to show that the RHS is smaller than $\mathcal{F}_0(w_x; \Q^b)$ plus some small constant.
-We cannot use H\"older's inequality directly on \eqref{F0wx}, because in $d=2,3$ the summability properties of $P^z(x)$ are too weak (we can however get a strong enough result in $d \geq 4$).
-Instead, we must use the special profile $e_x \in \R^{\car_L}$ constructed in \Cref{berg_con}.
+We cannot use H\"older's inequality directly on \eref{F0wx}, because in $d=2,3$ the summability properties of $P^z(x)$ are too weak (we can however get a strong enough result in $d \geq 4$).
+Instead, we must use the special profile $e_x \in \R^{\car_L}$ constructed in \pref{berg_con}.

 \begin{lem} We have